onefinestay/pylytics/docs/getting-started/writing-facts-and-dims.rst

 ============================
 The project folder contains *dim* and *fact* folders, which contain your dimension and fact scripts.

-See the `docs/examples` in the git repository for examples.
+See `docs/examples` in the git repository for examples.

 The naming convention is strict - all dim files must start with `dim_`, likewise all fact files much start with `fact_`.